-For more information on the JD/MPA program, please click here.
+For more information please visit the JD/MPA program.

 Villanova Law’s JD/LLB program allows selected international students who have graduated within three years before applying or with three or four years of legal education to transfer to Villanova Law, and in two years earn a JD degree.
 For those who have not yet graduated with one year or less of study left will, in partnership with the student’s home institution, be able to count these two years toward completing the student’s LLB.
 After successfully completing the Villanova Law curriculum, these graduates will be eligible to sit for a bar examination in the United States.